umbraco/UmbracoDocs/umbraco-cloud/product-upgrades/version-specific-upgrades/migrate-from-8-to-latest.md

 We strongly recommend having at least **2 environments** on the new Umbraco project.

 {% hint style="info" %}
-If your Umbraco 8 site is using Umbraco Forms, and has not yet been configured to store data in the database, you must do so before beginning this tutorial.
+If your Umbraco 8 site is using Umbraco Forms, make sure to configure it to store data in the database, before beginning this tutorial
 [Follow the guide for migrating Umbraco Forms data to the database.](https://docs.umbraco.com/umbraco-forms/developer/forms-in-the-database)

 Should something fail during the migration, the Development environment can be removed and re-added to start over on a clean slate.